A Drone Bee – Unappreciated & Misunderstood

 What Does a Drone Bee Look Like?

-A drone bee is often mistaken for the queen.
+A drone bee is often mistaken for the queen by beginning beekeepers.
 This is because most people know that the queen is a larger bee.

 Also, drone eyes are very large and cover the entire top of the head.
 They need great eyesight to watch for queens at mating time.

 Life Cycle of the Drone Bee

 Drones get off to a different path than their worker bee sisters right from the beginning.
 Because they develop into a bigger bee than workers, they need a larger brood cell.
 This gives them more room to grow to full size.

 A drone cell is slightly larger in diameter (around) but it must be longer too.
 Once capped, drone brood will protrude from the surface of the comb.

 This gives capped drone brood the characteristic bullet shape.
 Capped drone cells look very similar to the point of a bullet.